 This function lets you update all plugins and themes in your installation.

 3.2.
-Using WordPress Plugins like WP Auto Updater, you can implement automatic updates.
+You can implement automatic updates using WordPress Plugins like WP Auto Updater.
 Here’s a guide on how to use this plugin.

 WP Auto Updater Plugin